y-scope/spider/docs/src/index.md

 :gutter: 2

 :::{grid-item-card}
-:link: user-guide/index
+:link: user-docs/index
-🧑 User guide
+🧑 User docs
 ^^^
 Docs for those interested in using and operating Spider.
 :::

 :::{grid-item-card}
-:link: dev-guide/index
+:link: dev-docs/index
-🛠 Developer guide
+🛠 Developer docs
 ^^^
 Docs for those interested in developing Spider.
 :::